"This generation is an evil generation;

 In the Gospel reading for the Wednesday in the First Week of Lent Jesus speaks of the “sign of Jonah”.
 Just what is that?

-The story of Jonah relates how, after receiving the inspiration of God to preach repentance to the town of Nineveh (in today’s Iraq) Jonah was afraid and tried to run away from his mission by sea.
+The story of Jonah relates how, after receiving the call of God to preach repentance to the town of Nineveh (in today’s Iraq) Jonah was afraid and tried to run away from his mission by sea.
 The ship he was traveling in was caught by a fierce storm and the sailors blamed Jonah (presumably the only passenger).
 To appease the sea they threw Jonah overboard (at his own suggestion), where he was swallowed by “a great fish” (later ages would call it a whale or, sometimes, a sea monster).
 However, Jonah was not digested by the fish, but remained alive in its belly.
 Jonah prayed to God, asking for deliverance and he was delivered.
 After three days and nights the fish spat him out.
 After this ordeal Jonah did go to Nineveh, where his preaching was successful.1

 The meaning of this “sign” is clear to Christians.
 As Jonah was in the belly of the fish for three days and nights and was returned unharmed to dry land, so Jesus remained three days in the tomb and returned glorified.
 But, unlike the people of Nineveh, who repented after hearing Jonah’s preaching, not all will recognize the preaching of Jesus and His followers.